Shubhamr837/Pdf-to-Word-Server/README.md

 google cloub build is used for continous integration which you can configure accordingly for your account .
 The docker file is encrypted as it contains the environment variables for login in AWS for using aws s3 service .

-To use this server create your Own Dockerfile With an AWS_ACCESS_ID and AWS_SECRET_KEY environment variables obtained from aws .
+To use this server create your Own Dockerfile With an AWS_ACCESS_ID and AWS_SECRET_KEY environment variables obtained from aws or it can be directly written in Code in package com.pdfoffice.pdftoword.pdftoword.utils.CommonConstants.
-The aws s3 bucketname and region can be configured in package com.pdfoffice.pdftoword.pdftoword.utils.
+The aws s3 bucketname and region has to be configured in package com.pdfoffice.pdftoword.pdftoword.utils.CommonConstants

 Following are the apis for this application .